xtyrrell/ethereum-box/README.md

 # Ethereum Box
 This is a simple but test-complete example of an end-to-end Etherum dApp implementation.

-In `smart-contracts`, it has a smart contract written in Solidity 0.7.3, which simply holds two values: `publicValue`, which anyone can read and anyone can write, and `restrictedValue`, which anyone can write but only the contract owner can write.
+There is a smart contract `contracts/Box.sol` written in Solidity 0.7.3, which simply holds two values: `publicValue`, which anyone can read and anyone can write, and `restrictedValue`, which anyone can write but only the contract owner can write.

+There is a test suite against this smart contract in `test/Box.js`.

-In `website`, it has a React frontend integrated with MetaMask that allows users to read and write to the two values.
+Finally, there is a HTML, SASS and vanilla JS frontend with MetaMask integration that allows users to read and write to the two values.

-It's a simple but comprehensive example of everything you'll need to build on the Ethereum blockchain.
+It's a simple but comprehensive example of everything you'll need to build a small dApp on the Ethereum blockchain.

-The `Box` smart contract comes from excellent [OpenZeppelin's Deveoping Smart Contracts guide](https://docs.openzeppelin.com/learn/developing-smart-contracts).
+The `Box` smart contract comes from excellent [OpenZeppelin's Developing Smart Contracts guide](https://docs.openzeppelin.com/learn/developing-smart-contracts).

 ## Get building